htonioni/smart-note-ai/README.md

-# 📝 SmartNote Army
+# 📝 SmartNote AI

 A full-stack note management application with automatic tag suggestions powered by artificial intelligence.

 ## 🎯 About the Project

-**SmartNote Army** is a modern application that combines note management with the power of artificial intelligence to automatically organize and categorize your content.
+**SmartNote AI** is a modern application that combines note management with the power of artificial intelligence to automatically organize and categorize your content.
 When creating or editing a note, the AI analyzes the text and suggests relevant tags or automatic summaries, making it easier to organize and search for information.

 ## ✨ Features